-I won’t use this as a forum to promote the “right-ness” of simply starting a conversation with “Is the item available?”.
+I won’t use this as a forum to promote the “rightness” of simply starting a conversation with “Is the item available?”.
 It’s certainly advice that can be amended to include a phone number or your location.
-That would never be a bad way to approach first contact.
-I, however, don’t think it make sense to get into other specifics about buying something unless you know for sure that thing you want is available.
+That would never be a bad way to approach the first contact.
+I, however, don’t think it makes sense to get into other specifics about buying something unless you know for sure that the thing you want is available.

 For whatever reason, my snarky-ness was higher than it should be and I responded with the above comment.
 I edited the above to add more, but the line that seemed to get Sam going was “you are clearly clueless that a human types letters”.
 After that, Sam appeared to think I called him “clueless” and set off in full Troll mode.
 The conversation continues and, I continue to avoid lashing out at whomever this Sam is.
 One of the final messages (before I banned the account) was this:

 At this point, Sam says I’m a “generic” blogger, I “promote spam” and seem to have now appointed myself a “lawmaker“.
 That would make me the triple threat of all that is wrong about the Internet.